 VoIP Telephone systems have been around for over a decade and with the NBN most telephone PBX systems work in the Cloud (over the Internet) and remote workers can simply plug an IP Phone into their own internet router and talk to customers from home.

 Along with that there are lots of other tools that most individuals use and small business can take advantage of these communication tools easily and cheaply.
-They include:

 Collaborate and Work together on Projects